sysbio-curie/Logical_modelling_pipeline/doc/Tutorial_Cohen.md

 	SMAD.is\_internal=1;
 ```

 For your convenience, we have also provided a script that use the information of inputs and outputs in order to have a complete run of the different phenotypes using MaBoSS.
-First you need to define define the outputs of the model in the file `listOut.txt` and the inputs in file `listIn.txt`, one output or input per line.
+First you need to define define the outputs of the model in the file `listOut.txt` and the inputs in file `listIn.txt`, one output or input per line (and these files must not have trailing empty lines).
 Then you need to run this script using:

 	BND_CFG_modif.sh